WASdev/ci.docker.websphere-traditional/README.md

 # Docker Hub Image

 The files in this directory are used to build the `ibmcom/websphere-traditional` images on [Docker Hub](https://hub.docker.com/r/ibmcom/websphere-traditional/).
-These images contain the ILAN licensed IBM WebSphere Application Server traditional for Developers.
+These images contain the ILAN licensed IBM WebSphere Application Server traditional.
 If you wish to build these yourself just follow [these instructions](docker-build/README.md), otherwise please see below on how to extend our pre-built image with your application and configuration!

 ## Building an application image